ma-za-kpe/Pombe/README.md

 ## Features

-This sample contains 1 screen so far: the home screen.
-It is split into sub-screens for easy re-use:

 - __Home__, shows a filter row, latest and popular cocktail lists
   - __Filter__, allowing the user to filter the cocktails according to category
   - __Latest & Popular lists__, show the user a list of cocktails.